Comparison between MAST-U conventional and Super-X configurations through SOLPS-ITER modelling: Abstract

 \section{Abstract}

 MAST-U has recently started operating with a Super-X divertor, designed to increase total flux expansion and neutral trapping, both predicted through simple analytic models and SOLPS calculations to reduce the plasma and impurity density detachment thresholds.
-In this study, utilising the SOLPS-ITER code, we are quantifying the possible gain allowed by the MAST-U Super-X configuration, in terms of access to detachment.
-We show that a significant reduction of the upstream density detachment threshold (up to a factor 1.6) could be achieved in MAST-U, mainly through an increased total flux expansion, neutral trapping being found very similar between the different configurations.
-We also show that variations of the strike-point angle are complex to interpret in such a tightly baffled geometry, and that a more "vertical target¨ does not necessarily imply a lower detachment threshold.
+In this study, utilising the SOLPS-ITER code, we are quantifying the possible gain allowed by the MAST-U Super-X and neutral baffling geometry, in terms of access to detachment.
+We show that a significant reduction of the upstream density detachment threshold (up to a factor 1.6) could be achieved in MAST-U, for the Super-X, as opposed to conventional divertor geometry, mainly through an increased total flux expansion, neutral trapping being found very similar between the different configurations.
+We also show that variations of the strike-point angle are complex to interpret in such a tightly baffled geometry, and that a case in which the target normal points more towards the separatrix does not necessarily imply a lower detachment threshold.
 As in previous calculations for TCV, we quantify the role of neutral effects through developing and applying a quantitative definition of neutral trapping.